Giuseppe Greco: Criminal career

-During the Second Mafia War from 1981 until 1983, orchestrated by the Corleonesi, Giuseppe Greco carried out dozens of murders, often with his favourite weapon, an AK-47.
+During the Second Mafia War from 1981 until 1984, orchestrated by the Corleonesi, Giuseppe Greco carried out dozens of murders, often with his favourite weapon, the AK-47 rifle.
 He was eventually convicted in absentia of 58 murders, most of them committed during the early 1980s, but it is believed he committed at least 80 murders in total and possibly as many as 300.

-Amongst those he gunned down were Stefano Bontade, Salvatore Inzerillo, Pio La Torre and Carabinieri General Carlo Alberto Dalla Chiesa in the Via Carini massacre.
-He even murdered Inzerillo's fifteen-year-old son after the youth vowed to avenge his murdered father.
+Greco killed Stefano Bontade, Salvatore Inzerillo, Pio La Torre and police officer Ninni Cassarà in 1985.
+He murdered Inzerillo's fifteen-year-old son after the youth vowed to avenge his murdered father.
 Greco is rumoured to have chopped the boy's arm off before shooting him in the head and dissolving his corpse in acid.

-In July 1981 he failed in his attempt to ambush and kill future pentito Salvatore Contorno, and Contorno managed to shoot his would-be assassin in the chest, a bulletproof vest saving Greco's life.
+On 25 June 1981 he failed in his attempt to ambush and kill future pentito Salvatore Contorno, and Contorno managed to shoot his would-be assassin in the chest, in a bulletproof vest saving Greco's life.
 Greco and his accomplices would subsequently retaliate against Contorno by murdering many of his friends and relatives in an ultimately unsuccessful effort to flush him out.

-He rarely worked alone, instead leading a "death squad" that included Mario Prestifilippo, Filippo Marchese, Vincenzo Puccio, Gianbattista Pullarà, Giuseppe Lucchese, Raffaele Ganci, Giuseppe Giacomo Gambino and Nino Madonia.
+He rarely worked alone, instead leading a "death squad" that included Mario Prestifilippo, Antonino Madonia, Filippo Marchese, Vincenzo Puccio, Gianbattista Pullarà, Giuseppe Lucchese, Calogero Ganci and Giuseppe Giacomo Gambino.
 Like Greco, they were all fugitives with numerous warrants issued for their arrest.